Mono & Bino Viewing with the Baader Morpheus 17.5mm Eyepiece

 Open Cluster: NGC 2360 (Caroline's Cluster)

-Globular Cluster: M79
+Globular Cluster: M793.5 Field Observations

 Typically, I run eyepieces through my battery of tests, then I just spend time observing with them instead of evaluating.
 This time around, I decided to reverse the process and instead go out and just observe for a few sessions before I began the formalized testing.
 I like binoviewing, but mostly only for planetary and lunar observing.
 I rarely binoview deep sky objects (DSO) because I do not like the extra hassle of setting up the binoviewer, and because I feel it is a handicap since many DSO are dim and the binoviewer splits the light beam so only half the light from the object is coming into each eye.
 Since the TSA is fairly binoviewer friendly, and I was using the very short light path of the Zeiss 1.25" prism diagonal, I had no need for the optical corrector accessory (OCA) on the binoviewer.
 Without the 1.6x magnification of the OCA, I could enjoy the nice low magnification (47x) and full 1.6° true field of view (TFOV) the 17.5mm Morpheus eyepieces provided in my TSA-102 refractor.